openai_dart 0.4.5 copy "openai_dart: ^0.4.5" to clipboard

 • ChatCompletionMessage.tool(): a tool message.

-• ChatCompletionMessage.function(): a function message.
+• ChatCompletionMessage.function(): a function message (deprecated in favor of tools).

 ChatCompletionMessage.user() takes a ChatCompletionUserMessageContent object that supports the following content types: